*This article has been updated since it was originally published in 2009*

 When finalising the IA and specifying where content belongs, most of the time it is fairly obvious but we often refer back to the original sheets created by the participants to see exactly where each participant put a particular card.

-In most cases, the top-level IA will be very clear by the time you've analysed all your results.
+In most cases, the top-level IA will be clear by the time you've analysed all your results.
 However, that's not always the case.
 For one of our clients, participants consistently grouped information in 2 ways.
 To resolve this issue, we actually developed 2 versions of the IA, and tested them both to determine which one was going to work better on the actual site.

 Try to use the terminology that was supplied by your participants in your final IA – these are the terms that your actual end-users came up with, so they're likely to make sense on your site as well.